archiebenn/BIOLM0051_analysis/README.md

 # Heathrow "Mystery Meat" analysis pipeline
-This analysis pipeline takes raw FASTQ files and ...
-[FINISH]
+This analysis takes unknown raw FASTQ files and produces species identifications and a final phylogenetic tree in order to identify sample species through a fully automated and reproducible pipeline.

 ## Requirements
 - `micromamba` installation  (see: https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
 To install, execute the following and restart your shell: